A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Hitchhiker’s Guide

 \begin{definition} The \rankingTile{} is the mapping

 where $\rank(\anEntity)$ is computed according to $\ordering_{\rankingScore[\randVarImportance]}$. \end{definition}

 Therefore, the \rankingTile{} can be obtained by ordering the performances for each ranking score, \ie, ordering in each point $(a,b)$ the values of the ranking score for the \valueTile{} of each entity of the set.
-This means that the \rankingTile{} is discretized similarly to the \valueTile{}.

 \Cref{fig:Ranking-Tile-best-methods} shows the \rankingTile{} for the $4$ entities ranked first among the $74$ state-of-the-art semantic segmentation models (see \cref{fig:ranks}).
 The \valueTile{} (\cref{fig:Value-Tile-best-methods}) and the \rankingTile{} (\cref{fig:Ranking-Tile-best-methods}) provide, at a glance, an overview of an entity's performance across the entire tile.